stephanniec/stepholio/_posts/2017-03-19-Telehaptics.markdown

 Subscribed topics: `ref_pose`<br>
 Sawyer equivalent: `sawyer_velocity_control.py`

-This node performs inverse kinematics to find a set of joint angle velocites which will allow Baxter's right arm to reach a particular position in space.
+This node performs inverse kinematics to find a set of joint angle velocities which will allow Baxter's right arm to reach a particular position in space.
 It constantly monitors topic `ref_pose` to acquire the desired end-effector state.
 The script baxter_right_description.py provides the node with the home configuration and spatial screw axes of the right arm.
 These matrices are later used to derive the body Jacobian and twists for Baxter's current configuration using the formula below:

 <img src="img/portfolio/5/jacobiantwist.png" class="center">